sinch/docs/docs/conversation/conversation-keyconcepts.md

 * `PERSIST_RETENTION_POLICY` -  this option persists all messages, and **conversations** until they are explicitly deleted.
 Note that this option will be subject to additional charges in the future.

+**Note:** This retention policy **does not** apply to [Contacts](https://developers.sinch.com/docs/conversation-keyconcepts#contact).
+Data management of contacts is provided through the CRUD function described here: https://developers.sinch.com/reference#contact_getcontact

+Changes from the default retention policy require legal justification.
+If the change is made via the dashboard, Sinch will collect the justification.
+If the change is made programmatically, then the obligation is upon the client to notify Sinch of the legal justification via email to DPO@Sinch.com.

+This is for your own administration, and it’s your responsibility to set legally compliant retention times.
+Sinch does not perform a legal review of your internal processes and personal data processing.

 #### Channel credential

 A **channel credential** is the authentication means used to authenticate against an underlying connected channel.
 A **channel credential** is tied to one **app**.